-Sardis Secondary is a school rich in the tradition of pursuing excellence.
-We believe that students must take the responsibility to be the very best citizens and students they can be.
+Sardis Secondary is a school rich in the tradition of pursuing believe that students excellence.
+We must take responsibility to be the very best citizens and students they can be.
 We have one rule that is pervasive and that is we all show respect to one another at all times.
 Our code of personal conduct is built on the premise that we all have the right to learn in an environment of mutual respect and this requires that we show a high level of personal discipline.